Pão francês

-Origin
+History

 While the exact origin of pão francês is unknown, there are several theories of how it was created.
 One theory is that pão francês was invented in the 1900s by wealthy Brazilians who asked French bakers to teach them how to bake the baguettes that they encountered in their visits to France.
 Despite using the same base ingredients, the shape of pão francês differed from the baguettes that they were based on as they were smaller and rounder.
 A similar theory places the origin of pão francês in the kitchens of the wealthy elite of São Paulo near the onset of World War I. The bread was supposedly created by their personal chefs at the request to reproduce the breads made by the French that the children encountered abroad in their travels in Europe.

-The recipe seem to be more similar to what French call Petits pains and not baguette.

 One final theory places the origin of the bread much earlier in the royal court of Rio de Janeiro during colonial times.
 Dom João VI and his court encouraged the import of wheat flour to bake bread, as breads in Brazil at this time were heartier and baked with flour made of yuca, corn, or rye.
 The bread baked with this French wheat flour would be called pão francês.
 It wasn't until the early 1900s when imported wheat flour became more accessible and the Matarazzo and Santista Mill opened in the state of São Paulo that pão francês spread throughout the Brazilian Southeast and eventually the entire country.